 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a viral infection that causes inflammation of the parotid glands.
+is a disease caused by a virus.
+Mumps causes inflammation of the parotid glands.
 Parotid glands help to make saliva.
 They are located in front of and below each ear.
 The mumps virus is spread when an infected person coughs or sneezes.
 It is also spread through direct contact, such as sharing cups or toys.

 Common signs and symptoms: